 In addition, Oklahoma houses one of the four sites of the highly prominent data science firm WPA Opinion Research—one of the leading data science and opinion research firms for Republican candidates and politicians.
-Its clients include such luminaries as Ted Cruz and Governors Greg Abbott and Larry Hogan.

 Oklahoma’s prominence in the oil and gas industry also contributes to the high number of data science jobs in the state.
 In addition to analyses of such topics as supply and demand, the oil and gas industry requires data scientists to help its web-based monitoring and field automation services.

-Job listings for some of Oklahoma’s many high-level data science positions were compiled in March 2016.
 These listings are just to demonstrate the types of data science jobs available in Oklahoma and should not be construed as an assurance of employment or current job offers.

 Data Scientist with WPA Research in Oklahoma City – Candidates must have extensive familiarity with Python for data analysis and machine learning.
 Other valuable skills include R, Java, SQL and NoSQL, or other analytical and programming packages.
-Applicants with a Master’s degree in data science, statistics, computer science, or an applied quantitative skill are preferred.
+Applicants with a master’s degree in data science, statistics, computer science, or an applied quantitative skill are preferred.